iangreenleaf/talks/async_javascript/slides/slides.markdown

 Notes:

-The Pyramid of Doom looks something like this.
-It's where you're performing a bunch of asynchronous operations and end up with deeply nested callbacks.

-Describe what's happening.

 So you end up about 8 levels of indentation deep and you've lost track of what's happening and it's terrible.

 Now, it's true that this code I'm showing you sucks.
 But I don't think it makes sense to blame async for this.

 Let's pretend that we've got a magical synchronous API that's equivalent and will let us flatten this code out.

 ~~~